X16Community/x16-docs/X16 Reference - Appendix J - ROM Recovery.md

 **WARNING: This is a draft that may contain errors or omissions that could damage your hardware.**

-## Using a PC to upgrade or recover ROM using Relatively Universal ROM Programmer (RURP)
+## Option 1: Using a PC to upgrade or recover ROM using Relatively Universal ROM Programmer (RURP)

 **Target Component:** ROM